Lynxrs/Simple_Card_Game/README.md

 # Simple_Card_Game
-A little card game i'm making to trainon Java
+A little card game i'm making to train on Java